Oʻahu Hike We Like: Mokoli‘i Island

 Hiking can be dangerous, and not every trail is a good idea for every person.
 Keep your personal fitness and skill level in mind, and always take proper precautions when venturing off-road.
 Heed “no trespassing” and other warning signs.

 Mokoli‘i Island is one of the postcard landmarks of Oʻahu.
-The little island, also known as Chinaman’s Hat, manages to make it into thousands of pictures each year, but very few people venture any closer.
+The little island manages to make it into thousands of pictures each year, but very few people venture any closer.
 But not us.
 We were determined to visit the island.

 While it is possible to walk to Mokoli‘i, it is very dangerous due to the changing tides and sharp rocks.
 We instead decided to rent kayaks and head out.
 Instead of lugging two two-person kayaks on the roof of our car all the way from Kailua Beach, we found a company, Hawaiʻi Beach Time, that both delivered and picked up the kayaks for us, which was very helpful.